Frequently Asked Questions

-The goal of the IDD Therapy programme is to relieve pain and allow segments of the spine to move freely.
+The goal of the IDD Therapy program is to relieve pain and allow segments of the spine to move freely.
 Improving mobility is essential to enable the body’s natural healing and maintenance mechanisms to operate more efficiently and thus give lasting improvement.

 Long term success does not only depend on the nature of the condition being treated but also the patient’s ability to make recommended lifestyle changes such as incorporating exercise into their weekly routine.
-Whilst some patients will have occasional top up treatment, combining the treatment programme with lifestyle changes can help avoid recurrent bouts of back pain.
+Whilst some patients will have occasional top up treatment, combining the treatment program with lifestyle changes can help avoid recurrent bouts of back pain.